Social Dialogue: an essential driver of Decent Work

 Better Work Action Plan

 Research clearly shows the positive impact of Better Work’s support in establishing bipartite committees at the factory level, as well as the increased compliance outcomes when unions and CBAs are present.
-Recognizing that social dialogue in these various forms leads to positive outcomes for workers and business, and in response to changing national legislation and priorities, Better Work will align with key ILO units to support and promote the most appropriate and sustainable form of social dialogue in each country programme.
+Recognizing that social dialogue in these various forms leads to positive outcomes for workers and business, and in response to changing national legislation and priorities, Better Work is aligning with key ILO units to support and promote the most appropriate and sustainable form of social dialogue in each country programme.
 This may mean the establishment of bipartite committees but could also be working to increase access for unions, strengthening sectoral constituents or working with existing factory committees or grievance mechanisms.